Frequently Asked Questions

 There is no cost to the student for the college credit earned through the program.
 High school students are taking high school elective classes within CTE programs which may be eligible for college credit.
 CTE College credit gives Nevada students a potential cost saving of approximately $500 per college course (course registration fees & books).

 HOW AND WHEN TO APPLY?

-The CTE College Credit application process is available through csn.edu/CTE.
+The CTE College Credit application process is available through csn.edu/cte-application.
 High school students can apply in their junior or senior year if they are enrolled or have completed the third level course (e.g. Culinary Arts III).
 Students do not need to wait for the assessment results to apply.
-Starting with the class of 2016, eligible students can apply for college credit within three (3) years of their high school graduation.
+Eligible students can apply for college credit within three (3) years of their high school graduation.

 WHAT HAPPENS AFTER A STUDENT APPLIES FOR CTE COLLEGE CREDIT?

 A student who has met the CTE College Credit eligibility requirements will have the corresponding CSN college credit posted to their permanent CSN record, based on the date they applied.
 Students who apply by the spring deadline will have their college credit posted by the end of August and students who apply by the fall deadline will have their college credit posted by the end of December.
 For exact application period dates and deadlines, please see the CTE College Credit Application page